 Mix a few drops of your favourite essential oil with white vinegar in a spray bottle.
 Spray onto the glass and polish with a cloth.

 - 12 Cups of hot water

 Mix the above in a bucket and mop.

-There are many 'Eco Cleaning' products available on the High Street and their eco credentials can vary quite considerably so do some research before buying.
-If you're lucky enough to have a Zero Waste Shop near to you, they may offer refillables of many cleaning products.
+There are many 'Eco Cleaning' products available on the High Street and their eco-credentials can vary quite considerably so do some research before buying.
+If you're lucky enough to have a Zero Waste Shop near to you, they may offer refillable of many cleaning products.
 Shops like this pride themselves on being ethical and environmentally friendly so you are likely to be able to buy a truly ethical brand from these shops.